On Your Mark, Get Set, Glow: 3 Inspiring Athletes With ADHD

 Among the athletes who do know that they have ADD, few are open about it.
 “They’re often scared of what it could do to their career,” says Morse.
 “In sports, no one wants to admit to a weakness.”

-In this article, you’ll meet three standouts in the current generation of ADD athletes.
+In this article, you’ll meet three standouts in the current generation of athletes with ADHD.
 Each has had a different experience with the condition, but all are open about how it helped them, held them back, and ultimately shaped them into who they are today.
 Their stories, struggles, and solutions are reminders that ADD doesn’t have to limit what anyone does in life.

 Co-holder of the world’s record in the 100-meter sprint